 - 1. Students who receive a final average score for Year 2 of less than 55.00% are subject to dismissal. - 2.
-Students scoring between 55.00% and 69.00% in Year 2 will not be allowed to proceed but will be allowed to restart Year 23.
+Students scoring between 55.00% and 69.00% in Year 2 will not be allowed to proceed but will be allowed to restart Year 2.
 They are required to meet with their academic advisor and a member of the Education Enhancement Department (EED).
 The purpose of this meeting will be to discuss an educational plan outlining strategy for improvement.
 This plan may require participation in EED programs designed to facilitate student success. - 3.
-Students scoring 70.00% or higher in Year 2 but not receiving a certifying score (208) on the CBSE1 will be required to participate in the BSIC.
+Students must receive a passing grade of 70.00% or higher in Year 2 to move on to BSIC. - 4.
+Students who receive a passing grade of 70.00% or higher in Year 2, AND score 208 or above on the CBSE1, may choose to not take the BSIC and instead take USLE Step 1 within the next 8 weeks.